meteonomiqs/gtm-weather/README.md

 ### Step 4: Create Variables

 Beginning in Version 3 of the WeatherTag4Analytics, we are not sending the events directly to Google Analytics.
-After firing the tag, WeatherTag4Analytics will push the weatherinformation to the dataLayer:
+After firing the tag, WeatherTag4Analytics will push the weatherinformation to the dataLayer: (**CMS: Are the details for the customers important? - I would remove the next two pictures and just leave the text**)

 ![image](https://user-images.githubusercontent.com/65337449/156024509-b7a0f95d-d59e-4488-a0a3-e6f65f0140d9.png)